Testing Stationarity and Change Point Detection in Reinforcement Learning: Simulations

-\change{Finally, we assume that online data come in batches regularly at every $L = 25$ time points starting from $T=100$.
-This yields a total of $K = 8$ batches of data.
-The first data batch is generated according to an $\epsilon$-greedy policy that selects actions using the estimated optimal policy $\widehat{\pi}$ computed based on the data subset in the time interval $[\widehat{T}^*,T]$ with probability $1-\epsilon$ and a uniformly random policy with probability $\epsilon$.
+\change{Finally, we assumed that online data came in batches regularly at every $L = 15$ time points starting from $T=100$.
+The first online data batch was generated according to an $\epsilon$-greedy policy that selected actions using the estimated optimal policy $\widehat{\pi}$ computed based on the data subset in the time interval $[\widehat{T}^*,T]$ with probability $1-\epsilon$ and a uniformly random policy with probability $\epsilon$.
 Let $T^{*(0)}=\widehat{T}^*$.
 Suppose we have received $k$ batches of data.
-We first apply the proposed change point detection method on the data subset in $[T^{*(k-1)}, T+kL]$ to identify a new change point $T^{*(k)}$.
-If no changes are detected, we set $T^{*(k)}=T^{*(k-1)}$.
-We next update the optimal policy based on the data subset in $[T^{*(k)}, T+kL]$ and use this estimated optimal policy (combined with the $\epsilon$-greedy algorithm) to generate the $(k+1)$-th data batch.
-We repeat this procedure until all 8 batches of data are received.
-Finally, we aggregate all immediate rewards obtained from time $T$ to $T_{end}$ over the $200$ subjects to estimate the expected return (e.g., average value).
-Since the proposed three tests yield similar change points and policies, we report the value based on the integral-type test only and compare it against the following baseline methods:}
+We first apply the proposed change point detection method on the data subset in $[T^{*(d-1)}, T+dL]$ to identify a new change point $T^{*(d)}$.
+If no changes are detected, we set $T^{*(d)}=T^{*(d-1)}$.
+We next update the optimal policy based on the data subset in $[T^{*(d)}, T+dL]$ and use this estimated optimal policy (combined with the $\epsilon$-greedy algorithm) to generate the $(k+1)$-th data batch.
+We repeat this procedure until the termination time $T_{end}$ is reached and aggregate all immediate rewards obtained from time $T$ to $T_{end}$ over the $200$ subjects to estimate the average value.}